 The U.S. Food and Drug Administration (FDA) oversees the safety and effectiveness of contact lenses, which are considered “medical devices.”
 You should only use contact lenses that have been prescribed to you by a qualified eye doctor and are FDA approved.

-If you undergo LASIK eye surgery in St. Louis, know
+If you are exploring LASIK eye surgery in St. Louis, consider the following:

 What are the dangers of contact lenses?